eigentaylor/eigentaylor.github.io/_previews/2026-06-06-leader-rule.md

 > **Assumption:** In a large election, the most likely event is that your vote does not matter at all.
 The second most likely event is that your vote is decisive in a tie between the leader and challenger.
 The most likely pivotal scenario involving any other candidate besides the leader and challenger is that candidate against the leader. <d-footnote>This is actually proved by Laslier in his paper, but we can just treat this as an intuitive assumption.</d-footnote>

 Since it's not particularly helpful to assume our vote is meaningless, we determine our strategy by the most likely pivotal scenarios involving each candidate.
 The most important being between the leader and challenger.
-Hence, we always approve exactly one of the two, depending on which one we prefer.
+Therefore, we always approve exactly one of the two, depending on which one we prefer.

 Laslier proves that the most likely pivotal scenario involving any non-leader candidate is still that candidate against the leader (and the leader with the challenger).
 Essentially, for any other "unlikely" candidate (even including the challenger) to possibly tie for first place, we would need all other candidates who got more votes than Mr. Unlikely (which includes at least the leader) to lose enough votes to get the same or fewer votes than Mr. Unlikely<d-footnote>Laslier spends considerable time discussing the probability of three-way ties, which we will completely ignore here</d-footnote>.